trancongbao/endeavor/docs/1. Overview/Lessons/README.md

 ### Study

 Lesson can be studied.
-- Lesson details are shown for studying.
+- Lesson details can be viewed for studying purpose.
-- Progress are tracked.
+- Study progress is tracked.
-- Lessons need to be studied in order.
+- Lessons in a course need to be studied in order.

 ### Deletion
 - Lesson can be deleted.